qdrant/landing_page/qdrant-landing/content/documentation/search.md

         hnsw_ef=128
     ),
     query_vector=[0.2, 0.1, 0.9, 0.7],
-    top=3,
+    limit=3,
 )
 ```

 In this example, we are looking for vectors similar to vector `[0.2, 0.1, 0.9, 0.7]`.
-Parameter `top` specifies the amount of most similar results we would like to retrieve.
+Parameter `limit` (or its alias - `top`) specifies the amount of most similar results we would like to retrieve.

 Values under the key `params` specify custom parameters for the search.
 Currently, it could be: